Larry Cannon (basketball)

 Lawrence T. Cannon (April 12, 1947 – May 29, 2024) was an American basketball player.
-Born and raised in Philadelphia, Cannon was selected in the first round of the 1969 NBA draft by the Chicago Bulls with the fifth overall pick, but he instead elected to go with the American Basketball Association.
-Cannon soon became an ABA All-Star who averaged 16.6 points per game in his ABA/NBA career after his All-American career at La Salle University.
+Born and raised in Philadelphia, Cannon was selected in the first round of the 1969 NBA draft by the Chicago Bulls with the fifth overall pick, but he instead elected to go with the American Basketball Association (ABA) where he was selected in the first round of the ABA draft by the Miami Floridians.
+In his second ABA season he was selected All-ABA second-team, averaging 26.6 points per game.
+Over his shortened career he averaged 16.6 points per game in his ABA/NBA career after his All-American career at La Salle University.
 Cannon was forced to retire from basketball due to a chronic medical condition, phlebitis in his legs.
-Cannon died at his home in Fort Myers, Florida on May 29, 2024, at the age of 77.